MasterCard Lola

 Vincenzo Sospiri (pictured) and Ricardo Rosset both failed to qualify for the 1997 Australian Grand Prix.

 The MasterCard Lola Formula One Racing Team, often known as MasterCard Lola or simply Lola, was a British Formula One team that contested only one race in the 1997 Formula One World Championship.
 It quickly withdrew from the sport after failing to qualify on its debut at the 1997 Australian Grand Prix, where the cars were more than 11 seconds off the pace in qualifying.
+Just days after the teams first qualifying attempt and leaving behind a reported US$9.7 Million in debt before the next round in Brazil of the 1997 Formula 1 Season.
+It was considered not just one of the worst ever teams in Formula One, but, as of 2026, the shortest-lived team in Formula One history.

 Competition history

 Team beginnings and aspirations

 After years of providing chassis to other teams such as Larrousse and Scuderia Italia, team principal Eric Broadley planned a team that would compete solely under Lola ownership.
 A prototype chassis was first tested in late 1994 and early 1995 with Allan McNish and in late 1996 Broadley announced the team's participation in the near future.
 The team had originally intended to enter F1 in 1998 when the regulations on car designs were set to be overhauled, but entered a year early in 1997, In a 2008 interview with Motor Sport, Broadley said that this was due to commercial pressures from the team's sponsors, primarily from title sponsor, MasterCard.
 This was due to MasterCard's ardour to launch its "F1 Club" for card holders to provide funding to Lola.
 Lola founder and designer Eric Broadley stated in late January/early February 1997 that the target of Huntington-based team for the 1997 season was for Lola to be ahead of the other new Formula One team entrant for 1997-Stewart Grand Prix, with Broadley also citing Arrows, who had signed then-reigning champion Damon Hill for 1997 as a benchmark for Lola in their first season.